- Director: George Stevens

 He does, but it’s Labor Day, so the courthouse is closed.
 He suggests they go for a canoe ride (earlier Angela told him about a couple that drowned on the lake, and we can see visible wheels turning).
 The camera holds on his face as she talks about their future married life, and we realize he’s considering whether he should kill her or not.
 He seems to decide not to, but then she stands up and tips the boat over, and only George emerges from the lake.
 He is bad at covering his tracks, and is soon arrested for murder.
 The last twenty minutes or so of the movie is his trial, where the prosecutor is played literally by Perry Mason, or at least the actor who went on, probably not by coincidence, to play Perry Mason, Raymond Burr.
 It is therefore inevitable that George is convicted.
 In the movie’s final scene, he is led to the electric chair, his super-close-up kiss with Angela superimposed over his face as the music rises and “The End” appears on the screen.

 A Place in the Sun may not be as widely-watched today as it once was, but it remains among the better-known films of Montgomery Clift (along with, probably, From Here to Eternity).
 Clift was, at the time, one of the biggest male stars in the world.
-His supposed love affair with Elizabeth Taylor was the subject of much tabloid speculation at the time.
+His supposed love affair with Elizabeth Taylor was the subject of much tabloid speculation.
 In fact, the two were extremely close friends, but Clift was almost certainly gay.
 It would, unfortunately, be Taylor who first came upon Clift’s wrecked car after his awful car accident in 1956, during the filming of Raintree County.
 She literally picked several of his teeth out of the back of his throat and may have saved his life.
 After the best plastic and reconstructive surgery money could buy and several months of recovery, Clift finished the movie.
 He never again quite looked the same, never regained full movement in half of his face, and remained in constant pain the rest of his life.
 Though he had his successes in the meantime (including earning an Oscar nomination for playing a victim of Nazi experimentation in Judgment at Nuremberg, where his weird facial stuff made perfect sense), one critic would later call the remainder of Clift’s career “the longest suicide in Hollywood history.”
 After several years of rampant drug abuse and destructive behavior (most of his Nuremberg lines were improvised because Clift just couldn’t remember the script), Clift died of a heart attack in 1966 at the age of 46.

 Shelley Winters also does a great job as this woman who is entirely in the right, especially in the environment she’s put in, but whose eventual demise is somehow inevitable.
 She had a long and successful career, including two Best Supporting Actress Oscars for The Diary of Anne Frank and A Patch of Blue.
 Yet most people today are probably most likely to be aware of her as the mother of the title character on Roseanne.
 On her death, the Associated Press reported that she “delighted in giving provocative interviews and seemed to have an opinion on everything.”
 She claimed to have slept with William Holden, Sean Connery, Burt Lancaster, Errol Flynn, and Marlon Brando at various times.